mathieu-charbonnel/SimpleSequenceClassif/README.md

 Mathieu Charbonnel
 ## Version History

-* 0.1: December 2023
+* December 2023
     * Initial Release

 ## License
-This project is not licensed
+This project is not licensed.

 ## Acknowledgments
 This work utilizes the BERT model, which was introduced by Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova in the paper "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding," published in Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.